 Providing “early defense” to help parents during an ACS investigation and help for parents who want to clear their state records

 Free Services for Families Dealing with ACS or the State Central Register (SCR)

-Are you a parent or a caretaker of a child in Manhattan or Queens?
+Are you a parent or a caretaker of a child in Manhattan, Queens, or the Bronx?

 Has ACS contacted you to say that you are being investigated or told you to come to a “child safety” conference or Family Court?

 (ACS is the New York City Administration for Children’s Services.)

 If you answered yes to both questions and want free legal help, contact us before you talk to ACS: En Español

 • Call or text 646-809-4308 if you are in Manhattan.

 • Call or text 347-286-4365 if you are in Queens.